cometa-rocks/cometa_documentation/mobile_feature.md

 Once all steps are completed, the result will appear as the second icon (a camera).
 If there is one mobile, it will display directly; if multiple, a dropdown will allow selection.
+Additionally, there is a 'Mobile' column that shows the mobile name.
 <img src="img/mobile_feature/result.png" width="800px">

 ### Available Buttons